Disruptive procurement is the process of creating real business value and competitive advantage by:

 To look outside procurement for a comparative example; Deliveroo, are not disrupting the restaurant market because they have technology, they are helping restaurants without direct to customer distribution reach more people…. the tech like the self-employed rider base are important but incidental.

-More recently, in their white paper in June 2016, AT Kearney described disruptive procurement as “Reinventing and transforming the procurement function”.
+In their white paper, AT Kearney described disruptive procurement as “Reinventing and transforming the procurement function”.
 This is a good broad definition that focuses inwardly, and refers to a change of thinking and process within the procurement function.

 We’ve taken that further and placed the emphasis on the outcome, hence the reference in our definition to “creating real business value”.